TuringGpt/Dashboard_Clone/envs/incident/tools/interface_1/policy.md

 When to use: When adding external service providers to the incident management ecosystem.
 Who can perform: System administrators, incident managers, and executives.
 Pre-checks:
-- Check that vendor name is unique
+- Check that vendor name, contact phone and emails are unique
 - Verify all required fields are provided
 - Confirm vendor type exists in allowed enumeration values